KarloIsaac/100-days-of-code/KarloLogRound2.md

 **Link to work:** [KarloIsaac/PersonalPortfolio](https://github.com/KarloIsaac/PersonalPortfolio)

 ### Day 5.
 24 Oct 2017.
+**Today's Progress:** Working on the FreeCodeCamp program, about to start the "Shopping List" lesson of the Basic JavaScript trail.

+**Thoughts:**

+**Link to work:**

+### Day 6.
+25 Oct 2017.
-**Today's Progress:** Working on the FreeCodeCamp program, about to start the Shopping List lesson of the Basic JavaScript trail.
+**Today's Progress:** Working on the FreeCodeCamp program, about to start the "Selecting from many options with Switch Statements" lesson of the Basic JavaScript trail.

 **Thoughts:**